Helperbird/website/src/pages/help/features/how-to-hide-images-and-gifs-on-every-website.md

 ## Need Additional Help?

-If you run into issues or want to learn more about Helperbird's media controls, visit our [Help Center](https://www.helperbird.com/help) or reach out to our support team.
-We're always happy to help make browsing more comfortable.
+If you have any questions or run into any issues, please contact the Helperbird support team.
+You can reach us at [Helperbird support](/support/).
+We are happy to help you get the most out of Helperbird.